pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

 If you want to import sharding tables with a total of more than 1 TiB of data, it will take a long time by using DM.
 It is recommended that you follow the operation introduced in [Import and Merge Large MySQL Sharding Schemas and Sharding Tables to TiDB (Greater Than 1 TiB)](/migrate-sharding-mysql-tidb-above-tb.md) to import data greater than 1 TiB.

-This document takes a simple scenario as an example.
+This document takes a simple example to illustrate the import procedure.
 The sharding tables of the two data source MySQL instances in the example are imported to the downstream TiDB cluster.
 The diagram is shown as follows.

 ![Use DM to Migrate sharding Tables](/media/migrate-shard-tables-within-1tb-en.png)

-Assume that the schema and table structures of the two data source instances are as follows:

-Data source MySQL Instance 1 and MySQL Instance 2 use the same table structure as follows:
+Assume that data source MySQL Instance 1 and MySQL Instance 2 use the same table structure as follows:

   | Schema | Tables |
   |:------|:------|